Carding & Spinning Sheep's Wool for a Navajo Rug

-The origin of these well-woven textiles may have been passed down in story from Spider Woman who taught the first weavers to weave by use sunlight, white shells, lightning and crystals.
+The origin of these well-woven textiles may have been passed down in story from Spider Woman who taught the first weavers to weave by using sunlight, white shells, lightning and crystals.

 Here is more information about the historic methods of working with the wool after it is shorn from the sheep.